PlaymakerDev/sample-project/README.md

 # sample-project
-feel free to join our basic HTML workshop :)
+Feel free to join our basic HTML workshop :)